Sunday

 - Your week is yours.
 Delete an issue, and it's gone

-If this sounds like something you've been meaning to do, we'd love to send you the first issue.
+If this sounds like something you've been meaning to do, give it a try.

 A few things people ask.